 5. Mouse and keyboard

 While people love the portability and flexibility of the Mac Mini's size, they are on their own when it comes to obtaining a monitor, mouse, and keyboard.
 Consumers would likely love if Apple featured an accessory bundle with a new Mac Mini, said McQueen.
-A bundle would still probably be cheaper than a MacBook, and would give Mac Mini fans all the components they need to successfully use the device.
+A bundle would still have a lower price tag than a MacBook, and would give Mac Mini fans all the components they need to successfully use the device.

 - Five ways to make macOS more efficient on the go (free PDF) (TechRepublic)